 3. Print Royalties

-Symphonic Publishing Administration was designed for the worldwide collection of all music publishing royalties, specifically tailored for the independent artist who writes his/her own songs.
-The core of what we’ll be collecting for you are your mechanical royalties and performance royalties.
+Symphonic’s Publishing Administration was designed to help artists just like you collect the royalties you are rightfully owed.
+Like we mentioned earlier, the core of what we collect for you are your mechanical and performance royalties.
 We do this by registering each one of your songs in every individual performance AND mechanical rights organization in over 60 territories.

-No matter how your song was, is, or will be used – downloads, streams, internet radio plays, performances by DJs, anything – our publishing administration structure guarantees we will be collecting the maximum amount of mechanical and performance royalties you deserve.
+So, no matter how your song was, is, or will be used – downloads, streams, internet radio plays, performances by DJs, anything – our publishing administration can collect the maximum amount of mechanical and performance royalties you deserve.
+We’re here to help.